Jc-alt logo

 def findCircleNum(self, isConnected: List[List[int]]) -> int:

-# - Count connected components
+# Counting the number of connected components

 n = len(isConnected)